Field Mustard Brassica rapa (Chinensis Group)

 -

-Pak Choi grows well in full sun to partial shade as well as moist, well-drained soil.
-Optimal soil pH is 6.0-7.5.
+Pak Choi grows well in full sun to partial shade in amended, moist, well-drained soil.
+The optimal soil pH is 6.0-7.5.
 While it grows slower in less light, it can easily tolerate as little sun as 2 hours a day.
-Pak Choi needs consistent water in order to develop good texture, taste, and avoid tip burn.
-Water regularly during dry weather.
+It can be directly sown in the garden or planted as seedlings in fall or early spring.
+Get a soil test prior to planting and fertilize according to recommendations.

 Plant in spring or fall in fertile moist soils either by directly sowing seeds or using transplants.
 As they can tolerate light frost, they can survive early spring or late fall plantings.
 Bury seeds 1/4 to 1/2 in deep and space or thin plants to 6 in apart.
 Pak Choi can also be grown in containers of a minimum size of 1 gal and depth of 20 in.
 Plants will mature in about 60 days.
 Row covers will help decrease insect damage.